-The Health Sciences Library is located on the ground floor of Crean Hall.
-The library has more than 600 library books and subscribes to more than 60 online journals.
+The library provides access to allied health literature and bibliographic databases, has print and eBook textbook collections, and subscribes to a number of online journals.
 In addition, materials are available through interlibrary loan.
 Electronic database searches are performed by the librarian or patron.
-Available databases include the Cumulative Index to Nursing and Allied Health (CINAHL with Full Text), Nursing Reference Center Plus (NRCP), and MEDLINE.
+Available databases include the Cumulative Index to Nursing and Allied Health (CINAHL Complete) and MEDLINE Complete.

 CINAHL is the authoritative index of nursing and allied health literature, including access to full-text journal articles and additional materials such as evidence-based care sheets and overviews of diseases and conditions.
 The database provides in-depth content from top publishers covering areas including conditions and diseases, patient education resources, drug information, continuing education, lab and diagnostic detail and best practice guidelines.
-MEDLINE is the National Library of Medicine's (NLM) premier bibliographic database that contains more than 29 million references to journal articles in life sciences with a concentration on biomedicine.
-CINAHL, NRCP, and MEDLINE are made available from EBSCO Publishing.
+MEDLINE is the National Library of Medicine's (NLM) premier bibliographic database that contains more than 31 million references to journal articles in life sciences with a concentration on biomedicine.
+CINAHL and MEDLINE are made available from EBSCO Publishing.
 They can be accessed on any computer in the library and remotely.